flast101/flast101.github.io/index.md

 * * *
 _23 may 2021_
-## PHP 8.1.0-dev Backdoor Remote Command Execution
+## PHP 8.1.0-dev Backdoor Remote Code Execution
 **PHP 8.1.0-dev Backdoor System Shell Script**

 An early release of PHP, the PHP 8.1.0-dev version was released with a backdoor on March 28th 2021, but the backdoor was quickly discovered and removed.
 If this version of PHP runs on a server, an attacker can execute arbitrary code by sending the User-Agentt header.